 2. Tomato, Basil, and Burrata Spaghetti

 I love parmesan on pasta as much as the next person, but why stick to only that when you can have creamy chunks of burrata instead?
-This recipe takes the simple flavors of tomato and basil spaghetti tossed in olive oil, and amplifies it with burratta.
+This recipe is essentially the combo of caprese salad and pasta, taking the simple flavors of fresh tomato, basil leaves and spaghetti tossed in olive oil, and amplified with burrata.
 All prepared in one pot, this is an easy meal to throw a curve-ball into the rotation.

 3. Margarita Pizza Dip

-Whether it's game day and you want a break from the typical bean dip or are having guests over for pizza night and want to through a surprise into the mix, this is the recipe meant to please a crowd.
-It's like the best margarhita pizza you've had traded mozzarella for the rich flavor of burrata and the crust for crostinis instead.
+Whether it's game day and you want a break from the typical bean dip or are having guests over for pizza night and want to throw a surprise into the mix, this is the recipe meant to please a crowd.
+It's like the best margarita pizza you've had traded mozzarella for the rich flavor of burrata and the crust for crostinis instead.

 4. Crispy Smashed Potatoes with Burrata

 New to burrata?
-Start of with this.
-It's creamy, it's savory, and it only requires a handful of ingredients.
+Start off with this.
+It's delicious, it's savory, and it only requires a handful of ingredients.
 Plus, you get all the carbs and cheese you can handle in one savory skillet.